dadahcr2/gbgo/index.md

 {:toc}

 ***
+25 May - GL 41k video
+24 May - TE tips
 23 May - Next Pe teaser
 22 May - TE setups and videos
 21 May - new TE videos
 20 May - TE Preview
 > ![](https://cdn.discordapp.com/attachments/762882439604600842/845112938859200512/image0.gif)

-19 May - T1 +startboost
-18 May - deflo 40k - incorporated friends - new host - new PE

 ## Events